Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/high_recall.svg" description="Figure 3.
-  The dots inside the 'circle' represent the tweets that have been classified as 'tweet talking about disaster' by the model.
+  The dots inside the 'circle' represent the tweets that have been classified by the model as 'tweet talking about disaster'.
   Here the model correctly classified all the green dots, but there are many dots inside the circle are red." %}
   </center>
   <br>
   We can define what
   the recall and precision are using this example.
 The recall (or recall score) is the fraction of green dots that are in the circle (ie correctly classified): In this example it would be $$100\%$$ since all the green dots are in the circle.
-The precision is the fraction of dots in the circle that are green: Here it would be less than $$50\%$$ since most of the dot in the circle are red.
+The precision is the fraction of dots in the circle that are green: Here it would be less than $$50\%$$ since most of the dots in the circle are red.

   <center>